ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 The traditional viewport for ZQuest has been 256 pixels wide by 176 pixels tall - or 16x11 combos.

 In a region, the viewport pans across the region.
 By default the viewport centers the player in the middle, but this is bounded by the edges of the border.
-This behavior can be customized in via scripting.
+This behavior can be customized via scripting.

 For a region taller than one screen, there is the option to have an extended height viewport.
 This makes the viewport 232 pixels (or 3.5 combos) taller - the same height as the passive subscreen.
 This effectively centers the player as if the passive subscreen did not exist.
 This is controlled by a DMap flag.
 When using an extended height viewport, the passive subscreen should be configured to have no background color.
 Without a transparent passive subscreen, it will look very odd.
 Similarly, if not using an extended height viewport, the passive subscreen should be opaque.